MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 author: jasongerend
 ms.author: jgerend
 ms.date: 09/21/2020
-#Customer intent: As a IT Pro, I want AKS on Azure Stack HCI so that I can easily deploy Kubernetes on-premises to orchestrate my containerized workloads.
+#Customer intent: As an IT Pro, I want AKS on Azure Stack HCI so that I can easily deploy Kubernetes on-premises to orchestrate my containerized workloads.
 ---
 # What is Azure Kubernetes Service on Azure Stack HCI?